Endpoint security: Client and server model

-Endpoint security systems operate on a client-server model, with the security program controlled by a centrally managed host server pinned with a client program that is installed on all the network drives.
+Endpoint security systems operate on a client-server model.
+The main software for threat analysis and decision making is on a centrally managed host server.
+Each endpoint has client programs to collect data and interact with the server.
 There is another model called software as a service (SaaS), where the security programs and the host server are maintained remotely by the merchant.
 In the payment card industry, the contribution from both the delivery models is that the server program verifies and authenticates the user login credentials and performs a device scan to check if it complies with designated corporate security standards prior to permitting network access.

 In addition to protecting an organization's endpoints from potential threats, endpoint security allows IT admins to monitor operation functions and data backup strategies.

+Attack vectors

+Endpoint security is a constantly evolving field, primarily because adversaries never cease innovating their strategies.
+A foundational step in fortifying defenses is to grasp the myriad pathways adversaries exploit to compromise endpoint devices.
+Here are a few of the most used methods: